Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Iron is a mineral that can build up in the body.
 Infants begin storing iron even before they’re born.
 And depending on the mother’s diet, babies should have enough iron to sustain them for approximately the first 4-6 months.

-Around 6 months, babies need to start eating iron-containing complementary foods, including iron-fortified baby cereals, especially if they’re breastfeeding because the iron content of breast milk declines and iron needs increase.
+Around 6 months, babies need iron-containing complementary foods, like animal products and iron-fortified baby cereals, especially if they’re breastfeeding.
+The iron content of breast milk naturally declines and the iron needs of young children increase.

 • 0 – 6-month-old infants, Adequate Intake (AI) is 0.27 mg*